Accepted with Minor Revisions: Value of AI-Assisted Scientific Writing: Related Works

-Moreover, this Human-AI writing relationship raises important concerns.
+Moreover, this human-AI writing relationship raises important concerns.
 Studies reveal that biased AI models can influence not only the resulting text but also users' own opinions \citep{jakesch2023co}.
 Prior research has identified biases, quality issues, lack of structure, and superficiality in AI-generated text, especially in domains like fiction and satire \citep{chakrabarty2024art, chakrabarty2024creativity, ippolito2022creative, marco2024pron, mirowski2023co, mirowski2024robot}.
 Researchers have also found LLM-generated content to be overly positive and lacking in nuance and have highlighted the need for more diverse and representative training data to mitigate these shortcomings \citep{tian2024large}.
 Our work adapts evaluation practices from prior studies in co-writing by focusing on the quality of AI-generated text using the amount of edits made to it by a human co-writer.
+Related to our work, experimental studies demonstrate that higher-level AI scaffolding can improve writing quality and efficiency, particularly for less experienced writers, while simultaneously raising concerns around diminished authorship and ownership \citep{10.1145/3613904.3642134}.
+In parallel, large-scale reviews of human–AI co-writing systems emphasize that writers desire different forms of AI support at different stages of the writing process, such as ideation, drafting, and revision \citep{reza2025co}.
+This underscores the importance of evaluating AI assistance within realistic workflows rather than isolated generation tasks.